Thioacetic acid

 Thioacetic acid is an organosulfur compound with the molecular formula CH3C(O)SH.
-It is the sulfur analogue of acetic acid (CH3C(O)OH), as implied by the thio- prefix.
+It is a thioic acid: the sulfur analogue of acetic acid (CH3C(O)OH), as implied by the thio- prefix.
 It is a yellow liquid with a strong thiol-like odor.
 It is used in organic synthesis for the introduction of thiol groups (\sSH) in molecules.

 Synthesis and properties

 Thioacetic acid is prepared by the reaction of acetic anhydride with hydrogen sulfide: